 The Benefits of Reading to Your Baby in the Womb

 You may think the only benefits of reading to your unborn baby are the relaxation and bonding you feel.
 But science shows that reading to baby in the womb helps develop early language learning.
-The benefits of reading to your unborn babyIn small children, reading is proven to help with language development and increased word recognition.
-Reading can also create a positive bond between parent and child.
-It can provide a great wind-down before bedtime and spark an early interest in learning.

 Talking, singing, or playing music to a baby while in the womb comes naturally to many expecting mothers.
 They instinctively know the importance of early bonding.
-And once baby gets active, it becomes more real that you’re walking around with another human constantly with you.

-Parent-Baby Bonding and Lower Maternal Stress
+Lowers Baby and Maternal Stress

-Many studies show that reading (particularly from the mother’s relaxing voice) causes a baby’s fetal heart rate to lower.
-Also, the bond that is experienced between parent and child later on can start to occur while Mama or Papa read to the baby prenatally.
+Also, the bond that is experienced between parent and child later on can start to occur while a parent reads to the baby prenatally.
 It’s also a great way to kickstart secure attachment in infants.

 We can be very focused on the preparation for the coming of new life and the general health needs of the mother and baby.
 However, early attention through reading to your unborn baby builds a wonderful foundation to solid future relationships.

+Many parents want to know if reading to their unborn baby will make them smarter.
 Legend has it that cellist Pablo Casals started to sight-read a piece of music and soon realized he knew what was coming next, without reading it.
 He later learned that his cellist mother had rehearsed the piece daily in the later stages of her pregnancy.

 Talking, reading, and playing a variety of music can help stimulate baby’s senses and improve her brain development, according to Dr. Michael Roizen.
 “Exposure to different sounds and scenes is essentially what helps establish connections from one set of neurons—the nerve cells of the brain—to another.
 This is how we all learn.”